- Detached, House

 The coastal path stretching between Crail and Cellardyke and Anstruther is just a few yards from the property.

-The property benefits from oil heating and double glazing.
+The property benefits from gas central heating and double glazing.
 The common areas of garden and road are maintained by all the residents as an informal collective.

 As well as the walled patio garden there are flower beds to the side of the property planted with a mix of evergreen shrubs and a mix of flowers providing year round interest.